TruptiVaity/CRUD_API/README.md

 - An endpoint to update an item: updateBook.
 - An endpoint to delete an item: deleteBook.

 This API collects the data from a JSON file "books.json".
+(For testing purposes, ID's from the books.json file can be used to verify "getBook, updateBook and deleteBook" functions)

 Create new book entry: Takes the input.
-Increments the ID, and allocates it to the new item.
+A default ID is created using the Counter method from Package xid which is a globally unique id generator library.

 Update a book: Find the match for the requested Id and update its parameters and send response.